 Online Course Structures for Lecture, Recitation, and Discussion-based Courses

-As in-person instruction resumes in as many cases as possible, the Institute encourages continued use of helpful online tools that many instructors adopted during the pandemic.
+As in-person instruction resumes, the Institute encourages continued use of helpful online tools that many instructors adopted during the pandemic.
 Doing so may also help with contingency planning.
 Continued use of the following online methods have been reported as especially helpful:

 - At minimum, please populate Canvas with the following course information: